TABurrows/taburrows.github.io/_docs/google-cloud/networks-NEG.md

 A NEG is a Configuration Object that specifies a group of Backend Endpoints or Services.
 Each endpoint is specified by an IP Address or Socket.

-Backend services define hot to handle traffic:
+Backend services define how to handle traffic:
 - which health check to use
 - session affinity
 - how traffic is distributed